fondac/lunchpail/entrees/eggplant-lamb-tomato-pine-nuts.md

 ## Instructions
 Prep
-1. Brush both sides of eggplant slices with 4 tablespoons olive oil.
+1. Preheat oven to 375 F.
-2. Broil on unlined baking sheet in batches about 5–7 minutes per side, turning once halfway through, until golden.
+2. Brush both sides of eggplant slices with 4 tablespoons avocado oil.
-3. Adjust the oven to 375 degrees.
+3. Bake eggplant on unlined baking sheets for 35–40 minutes, turning once halfway through, until soft and tender.
 4. In a large skillet, melt butter over medium heat.
 Add pine nuts and reduce heat to medium-low.
 Stir nuts to coat them with butter and continue stirring constantly until nuts are golden, 2 to 4 minutes.
 Keep a close watch over the nuts; they can burn quickly once they begin to brown.
 Transfer nuts to a bowl while still warm.
 5. Wipe skillet clean of any pine nut bits.
 Heat 1 tablespoon olive oil over medium heat.
 Add onion and sauté until translucent, but not browned, stirring occasionally, about 5 minutes.
 Add garlic and cook until fragrant, about 1 minute.
 6. Add ground lamb or beef, stirring frequently and breaking up meat into very small pieces with the side of a metal spoon.
 Season with cinnamon and pepper.
 Sauté until meat is just cooked through.